 ENVIRONMENT: Recent grantmaking has involved outfits such as Environmental Defense Fund, California Trout, Golden Gate National Parks Conservancy, and the Lange Foundation, "a nonprofit organization in Southern California dedicated to saving impounded companion animals."

 POLICY: Recent grants have included outfits such as Center for Strategic and International Studies, a Washington, D.C.-based public policy research institution dedicated to analysis and policy impact, the Institute for Justice, "a U.S. libertarian public interest law firm," Pacific Research Institute, "a nonprofit advocated for personal responsibility and individual liberty in national and state issues," Hoover Institution, and Ploughshares Fund.

-ARTS & CULTURE: Large sums have gone to California Academy of Sciences, which was once chaired by Oberndorf's business partner William J. Patterson, who was heavily involved with the outfit.
-Other recent support includes grants to San Francisco Museum of Modern Art, and Fine Arts Museums of San Francisco.
+ARTS & CULTURE: Large sums have gone to California Academy of Sciences, which was once chaired by Oberndorf's business partner William J. Patterson.
+Other recent grantees include San Francisco Museum of Modern Art, and Fine Arts Museums of San Francisco.

-LOOKING FORWARD: It's unclear how much money Oberndorf has left waiting in the wings but expect money to continue streaming to the couple's established interest areas, particularly the education reform space.
+LOOKING FORWARD: It is unclear how much money Oberndorf has left waiting in the wings but expect money to continue streaming to the couple's established interest areas, particularly the education reform space.

 The Bill and Susan Oberndorf Foundation does not provide a clear avenue of contact, but below is an address: